 9. A curl enhancer.
 Most people find they need more then one product to get the waves they want.
 It is common for people to use a gel for hold and a curl cream or jelly product for curl enhancement.
 Homemade Flax Seed Gel is a good place to start.
 It is very cheap to make and has a high success rate.
 This is a good one to try if you have fine hair.
 Flax Seed Gel does not weigh down most fine hair.
-If you would prefer not to make your own, you can buy it at Botticelli Botanicals (this shop may be closed) or Sweet Curls Elixirs on ETSY (online).
+If you would prefer not to make your own, you can buy it at Sweet Curls Elixirs on ETSY (online).
 Other great options are a curl enhancers with aloe as a ingredient.
 Aloe works great for curly and wavy hair.
-Some options are Spiral Solutions Curl Enhancing Jelly (online), Aubrey Organics Mandarin Magic (mostly online), Kinky Curly Curling Custard (Target, whole foods, online).
-For a curl cream- Shea Moisture Curl Enhancing Smoothie (Target, Walgreens), Curl Junkie Coffee-Coco Curl Cream-Lite (online), Shea Moisture Curl & Style Conditioning Milk (Target, Walgreens).
+Some options are Spiral Solutions Curl Enhancing Jelly (online), Kinky Curly Curling Custard (Target, whole foods, online), As I Am Curling Jelly (Sally's).
+For a curl cream- Shea Moisture Curl Enhancing Smoothie (Target, Walgreens), Curl Junkie Coffee-Coco Curl Cream-Lite (online), Shea Moisture Curl & Style Conditioning Milk (Target, Walgreens) or AG Recoil (online).

 10. Treatments.
 You may want to get a deep treatment or a protein treatment, depending on your hair's condition and properties.
 I suggest you test treatments, especially protein treatments, on a small section/curl of hair before trying it on your whole head.
 It might save from a whole head of awful.

 For a Deep Treatment you need something that is more moisturizing then your regular conditioner.
-A rinse out conditioner for me may be a deep treatment for you.
-For example, some wavies use GVP Conditioning Balm (sally's) for a deep treatment, but I would use it as a rinse out conditioner.
-For a deep treatment, you can simply soup up you regular conditioner by adding oils, honey, etc. It is good if your deep treatment has things that can penetrate the hair's cortex, such as olive oil, avocado oil, and coconut oil.
+For a deep treatment, you can simply soup up you regular conditioner by adding oils, honey, etc. It is good if your deep treatment has ingredients that can penetrate the hair's cortex, such as olive oil, avocado oil, and coconut oil.
 DT options include: Curl Junkie Repair Me (online), Spiral Solutions Deeply Decadent Moisture (online).

 Protein Treatments (if your hair needs protein): I'd suggest the gelatin protein treatment on the recipe page of Science-y Hair blog.
 It is very cheap to make and very popular.
 It is a very strong PT, so keep that in mind.
 Because it is so strong, you may want to start with one of the other options first. (my post on the gelatin PT) Other options are Spiral Solutions Repairing Protein Treatment (online), Joiko K-pac (salons) and it's Sally Beauty knock off (both contain mineral oil, which is hard to remove for some hair and easy for others), Nexxus Emergencee (Walmart, CVS), Curl Junkie Repair Me (online), Ion Effective Care (Sally's, they sell cheap sample packs, milder PT).